satyajit0104/Phishing-with-spoofed-mail-id/README.md

 After collating client’s requirement I thought of some customized script rather than using any standard tool.
 Because no tool was fulfilling the entire set of requirements.</br></br>
 Then I developed two simple php scripts:</br>
 •	One is for triggering the mail to the target user ids (mailer.php)</br>
-•	Second one is to capture the user id from which the user is clicking the link shared over mail and write that user id in a text file (test.php)
+•	Second one is to capture the user id from which the user is clicking the link shared over mail and write that user id in a text file (grab.php)

 ## Steps for Execution